 We are for developing self-control, making redundant the alter-discipline of authorities; in engendering awareness that the welfare of others is a need of one’s own, the boundary of one’s self is transformed, extending and involving others; enveloping others and being enveloped develops a more collective self.
 It is the practising of non-erotic love: communists are philanthropists.
 Democracy, ie widespread participation in decision-making, is simply the means giving us the best chance to develop the good life for the whole species, all the while respecting that freedom recognises necessity.
 Communising means discovering how to institutionalise enthusiasm in a non-commodity form.

 If a scientific understanding of economic life requires a conception of mode of production then that of political life requires a conception of mode of ruling.
 Power is simply one way to rule; leading society, invoking fear and hope, are others.
 Communising consists in developing anti-ruling at the expense of ruling, with the former harbouring a dynamic of re-ruling and de-ruling, and de-ruling itself hosting a dynamic of co-governing and self-governing.
 Each of these dynamics marks a phase in the prospective history of communising.
-In all this, communising requires the working class and its allies to use a mode of anti-ruling to govern both control of access to valued, thus significant, entities, and control over the quality of relations.
+In all this, communising requires the working class and its allies to use a mode of anti-ruling to govern both control of access to valued, thus significant, entities, and control over the quality of relations – the first, a crucial form of the second.
 In being anti-ruling, communists are anti-political; it makes us integral, not political.

 Communising is an attempt to create a community of self-governors.
 The organisation of communist society is regulation, order, association in an integral form, and it is achieved not by ruling but by governing, self-governing.
 This is the sublation of alienation.
 Human political history is a management struggle, the management of valued entities and relations.
 The scientific communist aim is none other than to make us all managers, make us all governors, make us all administrators.
 This gives a new meaning to ‘the managerial revolution’.
 It is contingent whether humanity is either capable of this or indeed desires it.